streamshub/flink-sql-examples/docs/anomaly-detection/index.md

   - Limiting the `AVG()` to sales made, for example, in the past week, might be more useful.

 - The query would become much more complex if, for example, we only wanted to return a match if two "unusual" sales occurred one after another.
-  - We would likely have to use some elaborate combination of [`WITH_TIES`](https://learn.microsoft.com/en-us/sql/t-sql/queries/top-transact-sql?view=sql-server-ver17#with-ties), [`OVER`](https://learn.microsoft.com/en-us/sql/t-sql/queries/select-over-clause-transact-sql?view=sql-server-ver17), and [`PARTITION BY`](https://learn.microsoft.com/en-us/sql/t-sql/queries/select-over-clause-transact-sql?view=sql-server-ver17).
-Assuming they're even supported.
+  - In a typical database, we would likely have to use some combination of [`WITH_TIES`](https://learn.microsoft.com/en-us/sql/t-sql/queries/top-transact-sql?view=sql-server-ver17#with-ties), [`OVER`](https://learn.microsoft.com/en-us/sql/t-sql/queries/select-over-clause-transact-sql?view=sql-server-ver17), and [`PARTITION BY`](https://learn.microsoft.com/en-us/sql/t-sql/queries/select-over-clause-transact-sql?view=sql-server-ver17).
+Assuming those are even supported.

 `MATCH_RECOGNIZE` lets us easily and concisely solve these problems.